 Like Godzilla and King Kong the eternal battle for supremacy in photography has always been Canon v Nikon.
 If you’re a photo beginner or looking to change up your camera we’ve got some important tips to help you decide which camera may be suitable for you.

-Note – It’s not just all Canon v Nikon though.
-There are other good camera brands available – we’re just checking out 2 of the big guns in this guide.
+It’s not just all Canon v Nikon though.
+There are other good camera brands available – we’re just checking out the big guns in this guide.

-You’ll notice some settings on Canon’s camera dial are named differently from the same ones on Nikon.
+You’ll notice some settings on Canon cameras are named differently to the same ones on Nikon.
 Aperture Priority mode is labelled as ‘Av’ (Aperture Value) on Canon, but just ‘A’ on Nikon.

 Entry Level – EOS 800D / Rebel T7i

 R / RP – Mirrorless Full Frame range.

 M – Mirrorless APS-C sensor range.